The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 • "Describe how you handled a difficult client."

-These questions help you see how the person thinks and reacts.
+These questions help you see how the person thinks and reacts—something no AI hiring trend can fully automate.

 Pro Tip: Ask top candidates to complete a small task.
 It will show you how they understand directions and how prepared they are.